KillAura7170/Hashing/README.md

 This is a simple hashing program in c# to use it you must know basic c#.

-After you cloned the code feal free to change it how ever you want it.
+After you cloned the code fill free to change it how ever you want it.